-The GCI LEAD Challenge is an innovative and carefully curated virtual program for secondary school students that will be held from Monday, July 26, 2021 – Saturday, July 31, 2021.
-The GCI LEAD Challenge will incorporate core components of GCI’s flagship program, the Summit, with a focus on Leadership, Ethics, Advocacy and Design Thinking.
+The GCI LEAD Challenge is an innovative and carefully curated virtual program for secondary school students that was held from Monday, July 26, 2021 – Saturday, July 31, 2021.
+The GCI LEAD Challenge incorporated core components of GCI’s flagship program, the Summit, with a focus on Leadership, Ethics, Advocacy and Design Thinking.

-Each day, participants will get together to build key leadership skills and explore thought-provoking ideas: Harkness®* discussions led by Phillips Exeter Academy faculty, workshops led by Design Thinking experts and thematic sessions from inspirational speakers.
+Each day, participants got together to build key leadership skills and explore thought-provoking ideas: Harkness®* discussions led by Phillips Exeter Academy faculty, workshops led by Design Thinking experts and thematic sessions from inspirational speakers.

-The magic of GCI—sparked by sharing ideas and building connections with peers from all over the planet—and the global nature of the GCI LEAD Challenge means that some participants will join real-time (online) activities early in the morning or late at night.
+The magic of GCI—sparked by sharing ideas and building connections with peers from all over the planet—and the global nature of the GCI LEAD Challenge meant that some participants joined real-time (online) activities early in the morning or late at night.

-GCI LEAD Challenge participants will gain the tools, resources and mindsets to be agents of positive change, empowered to advocate for themselves and their communities.
-As GCI alumni, they will join a lifelong global community, where they and other GCI alumni can support each other and continue their journeys alongside GCI staff, friends and mentors.
+GCI LEAD Challenge participants gained the tools, resources and mindsets to be agents of positive change, empowered to advocate for themselves and their communities.
+As GCI alumni, they have joined a lifelong global community, where they and other GCI alumni can support each other and continue their journeys alongside GCI staff, friends and mentors.

 Secondary school students (current freshmen, sophomores or juniors at the time of application and 16-19 years old by July 26, 2021) who are